COMPANY Data

 Placing a Bid to Own a Public Company

 A tender offer is a bid to purchase some or all the shares in a corporation.
-Most often they’re a public invitation for shareholders to sell their positions to the bidding party, at a specified price, within a set timeframe.
+Most often these bids are a public invitation for shareholders to sell their positions to the bidding party, at a specified price, within a set timeframe.
 As an inducement, the price offered is generally higher than the current market price.
-The offer is most often contingent upon a minimum number of shares tendered, for example 51% of outstanding to allow control.
+The offer is most often reliant on a minimum number of shares tendered, for example, 51% of outstanding to allow control.

 A common variation of this is an exchange offer.
 This is a non-cash type of tender offer in which securities or other non-cash alternatives are offered in exchange for shares.
 When one company acquires another, it often does a share exchange in an exchange offer tender.

-A publicly traded company may present a tender offer for its own publicly held shares to either take themselves private or to reduce shares in public hands and increase those in the corporate treasury.
+A publicly-traded company may present a tender offer for its own publicly held shares to either take themselves private or to reduce shares in the public’s hands and increase those in the corporation’s treasury.

 Suggested Reading